rixinsc/Libereus-DHW19/README.md

 ##### Update:
 The judgement phase is over,  and we got **second place**!
 Full results can be see [here](https://blog.discordapp.com/discord-community-hack-week-category-winners-bd0364360f92).
-Thanks everyone for your support and we look forward to make Libereus better as time goes on! 🤗
+A big thank you to everyone who supported the bot and we look forward in making Libereus better as time goes on! 🤗

 It has the ability to:
 > ✅ Prune inactive members via their last message's date